LeoneRSantos/LeoneRSantos/README.md

 -->
 # Hey, there!
 I'm Leone Rodrigues.
-- 🌱 I’m currently studying  Computer Science in the V period of the University.
+- 🌱 I’m currently studying  Computer Science in the VIII period of the University.
 -  📫 How to reach me: leonesantos@aluno.uespi.br
 -  Linkedin: https://www.linkedin.com/in/leone-rodrigues-santos